 Car loans for people who are self-employed

 If you’re self-employed, there may come a time when you consider purchasing a new car.
 There are many different loan types when it comes to car finance including, novated lease and chattel mortgages.
-We discuss these in detail in our blog, What You Need to Know About Asset Finance.

 Before you apply for a car loan, you should consider whether you are applying on behalf of your business or as an individual.